CQULinhaoLi/CQULinhaoLi.github.io/contents/home.md

 #### About
 Hello!
-I'm Linhao Li, a Data Science student at Chongqing University, currently pursuing an **M.S. in Data Science & Big Data Technology** (2022-2026 expected).
+I'm Linhao Li, a Data Science student at Chongqing University, currently pursuing an **B.S. in Data Science & Big Data Technology** (2022-2026 expected).
 I will also complete a **one-semester exchange program** in Computer Science at the **University of Macau** (2024 Fall).

 I'm actively seeking **2026 Fall Ph.D. positions** in **Computer Science** or **Artificial Intelligence**.